carllacan/ankimaker/README.md

 # ATTENTION

 Oxford API has changed their API and this program no longer works.
-You are welcome to make a fork of it and adapt it, but I believe the Terms and Conditions changed as well and it might not be possible/legal to make something like AnkiMaker any more (or at least not using Oxford API)
+You are welcome to make a fork of it and adapt it, but I believe the Terms and Conditions changed as well and it might not be possible/legal to make something like AnkiMaker any more (or at least not using Oxford API).
+I did some work on including a Wiktionary parser 7 years ago, but I didn't get very far.
+However Wiktionary does have an API that I seem to have missed when I started making that parser, and which could probably be used in place of the Oxford API.
+Better yet, it could be used for languages other than English.

+In any case I have found that makin my Anki cards by hand results in better retention, so you might be better served by not using any automation tools for this.

 # AnkiMaker
 AnkiMaker lets you automatically create Anki Decks out of your Kindle vocabulary lists and the OED.